lursight/runem/README.md

 ## 1. Overview

-The core objective of Run'em's (pronounced 'run them') is to minimize the wall-clock time required for executing whatever command-line tools a developer uses (or *should* use).
+The core objective of Run'em's is to minimize the wall-clock time required for executing whatever command-line tools a developer uses (or *should* use).
 Overall it is designed to enhance iteration speed and boost developer productivity.

 `runem` is also designed to be easy to learn and simple to use, but `runem` also has many powerful tools for advanced users.